Man guilty of fraud at Broughton Shopping Park

 They then changed their minds and during the confusion used sleight of hand techniques to take some of the money.

-Prosecutor Sheyanne Lee told how staff and others nearby were distracted as it took place and when the money was returned notes had disappeared.
+Prosecutor Sheyanne Lee told how staff and others nearby were distracted as the incident took place and when the money was returned they found notes had disappeared.

 They got away with £200 at one store and £240 at another.